Singapore’s Public Utility Board (PUB) believes that it has an innovative answer as to how to improve water quality in Singapore.

 PUB is responsible for the collection, production, distribution and reclamation of water in Singapore.
 For a country that, for a large amount of its lifetime, relied on importing water from Malaysia to moderate its water scarcity, water quality in Singapore is an important issue.
-Hence, PUB’s mission to “ensure an efficient, adequate and sustainable supply of water” is quite a big deal.
+Hence, the PUB’s mission to “ensure an efficient, adequate and sustainable supply of water” is quite a big deal.

 The organization’s solution came the form of a project called the “Four National Taps,” comprised of imported water from Malaysia, local catchment, NEWater and desalinated water.